wandersonca/HPC-Password-Cracker/README.md

 ``mkdir -p temp && split -d -l 25 dictionary_files/100_pass.txt temp/file_``

-Note: A current limitation here is the need to have a number of passwords even divisible by the number of processes.
+Note: A current limitation here is the need to have the number of passwords even divisible by the number of processes.

 ### How to compile:
 Run make: ``make mpi``